Chapter 10

 I followed her gaze to my still bare foot and its dark bruise.
 “Had an argument with a car door,” I suggested, not interested in explaining.

 Wilbur smiled.
-“Stalled for the moment.
-I’m surprised to see you Laura.
+“Stalled for the moment, Laura.
+I’m surprised to see you.
 I thought you started holidays this week.”
 Was Wilbur trying to catch this woman’s attention?
-Not only did he seem to stand straighter than usual, but his face was more expressive – especially his eyes.
-He moved towards her, stretching out his arms as if to help, then awkwardly halting the motion as she lifted the box of groceries effortlessly onto the kitchen bench.
+Not only did he seem to stand straighter than usual, but his face was more expressive—especially his eyes.
+He moved towards her, stretching out his arms as if to help, then awkwardly halted the motion as she lifted the box of groceries effortlessly onto the kitchen bench.

-“Sounds good,” said Wilbur, with one of the most clichéd expressions of fascinated attention I’ve ever seen.
+“Sounds good,” said Wilbur, with one of the most clichéd expressions of fascinated attention I’d ever seen.

 “It’ll tide me over until my world trip,” she said.